avbatchelor/trail-conditions/reports/project_description.md

 **Human algorithm 2: Are rivers passable?**

-	1. Look at reports (where people describe their hike) for the hike you want to go on?
-Did those hikers have any issues with river crossings?
+	1. Find reports of trail conditions for the hike you want to go on.
+	2. Check whether reports note any issues with river crossings?
 	2. Check the weather forecast every day to see how much rain there has been between the last hike report and when you'll go on your hike.
 	3. Check USGS data on river height to see if river height is low or high.
 	4. Guess whether the river will be passable.